 Visa services in the U.S. are now starting to resume operations.
 Check with the U.S. consulate in your home country to check the status for tourists visas.

 Who can travel to the United States For Tourism?

-The following countries CAN enter the United States as they do not need a visa and are not included in President Trump's travel ban proclamations:
+The following countries CAN enter the United States without a Visa and are not included President Biden’s travel ban.